skulpt/skulpt/functions.rst

 The value of power in the local scope was different than the global scope.
 That is because in this example power was used on the left hand side of the assignment statement ``power = p``.
-When a variable name is used on the left hand side of of an assignment statement Python creates a local variable. when a local variable has the same name as a global variable we say that the local shadows the global.
+When a variable name is used on the left hand side of an assignment statement Python creates a local variable.
+When a local variable has the same name as a global variable we say that the local shadows the global.
+A **shadow** means that the global variable cannot accessed by Python because the local variable will be found first.
 This is another good reason not to use global variables.
 As you can see, it makes your code confusing and difficult to understand.